-On October 3, 2012, our management released updated economic projections related to various revisions to the proposed mine plan presented in the PEA
+On October 3, 2012, our management released updated economic projections related to various revisions to the proposed mine plan presented in the PEA.

-Throughout 2013, management focused on developing metallurgical processes and refining the mine plan in anticipation of releasing an updated PEA.
+Throughout 2013, management focused on developing metallurgical processes and refining the mine plan in anticipation of releasing an updated PEA

-On March 6, 2013, we purchased the surface lease at the Round Top Project, known as the West Lease, from the Southwest Wildlife and Range Foundation (the "Foundation") for \$500,000 cash and 1,063,830 shares of our common stock.
+On March 6, 2013, we purchased the surface lease at the Round Top Project, known as the West Lease, from the Foundation for \$500,000 cash and 1,063,830 shares of our common stock.
 We also agreed to support the Foundation through an annual payment of \$45,000 for ten years to support conservation efforts within the Rio Grande Basin and in particular engaging in stewardship of Lake Amistad, a large and well-known fishing lake near Del Rio, Texas.
-The West Lease comprises approximately 54,990 acres and is fully paid until 2028, thereby having a lease value of approximately \$1,364,852.
+The West Lease comprises approximately 54,990 acres.
 Most importantly, purchase of the surface lease gave us unrestricted surface access for the potential development and mining of our Round Top Project.
+As of the date of this filing the \$45,000 payments due in June 2016 and 2017 have not been paid; consequently, we have expensed the value of the West Lease during fiscal 2017.
+We fully intend to continue with the evaluation of the mineral potential of the property, to ultimately mine the property, and to bring the lease current when funds are available.
+Expensing the value of the West Lease does not restrict our access to the mineral leases.